manish404/web-whiteboard/readme.md

 [ ] Writing text in the canvas.
 [ ] Drawing 1 shape is remaining.
 [ ] Add some animation for cool view.
-[ ] Sharing screen via internet(till now, can share single computer).
+[ ] Sharing screen via internet(till now, can share on single computer).
 [ ] Prevent page from auto refresh.
 [ ] Get confirmation while closing tab.